Check out Getting Started with Knockout if you haven't already to learn how to get a new Coalesce Knockout project up and running.

 Below you will find a brief overview of each of the different pieces of code that Coalesce will generate for you when you choose the Knockout stack.

 Coalesce generates a number of different types of TypeScript classes to support your data through the generated API.

-One view model class is generated for each of your EF Entity Models and Custom DTOs.
+One view model class is generated for each of your Entity Models and Custom DTOs.
 These models contain fields for your model Properties, and functions and other members for your model Methods.
 They also contain a number of standard fields & functions inherited from